About Arquetopia Foundation

 artistsimg2copy

-Arquetopia is distinguished worldwide for its array of unique residency programs with substantial mentoring and academic content customized to each resident.
+Arquetopia is distinguished worldwide for its array of unique residency programs with substantial mentoring, research-based and academic content customized to each resident.
 Our residency spaces function exclusively for productive art professionals, writers, academics, and researchers and include comprehensive, mentored and informative programs; a network of premier collaborative workspaces, institutions, and studios; and individualized project support.

 Artists-in-Residence and Special Guest Scholars in technique workshops, program seminars and museum visits